culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 background to select that area.

-Go to "save as" and save it in the main project folder (NOT the images folder).
+Go to "save as" and save it in the main project folder (NOT the images folder). -->

 ## Photogrammetry Software Workflow

-The following instructions are specific to Agisoft Metashape
+The following instructions are specific to 3DF Zephir.

-Go to the workflow menu and choose *Add Folder*
+Go to the workflow menu and choose *New Project*

 ### Import Images